hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

        from ``exchangeParty`` with “Reason” ``wid123`` that was committed as update ``upd567`` at ``t1``.

-This is where the main difference the the :ref:`one-step-withdrawal-workflow` starts.
+This is where the main difference to the :ref:`one-step-withdrawal-workflow` starts.
 The customer has a choice whether to accept or reject the transfer offer.
 Here they choose to accept it.